Skip to main content

 Anomaly

-"Anomaly" has different meanings in English and machine learning (ML), but it basically means "abnormality" or "exception".
+While 'Anomaly' has different meanings in English and Machine Learning (ML), it basically means 'abnormality' or 'exception'.

 Annotation

-In English, it refers to a "note" or "explanation".
-In the context of machine learning, it is used to mean "labeling" or "additional information for data".
+In English, it means 'note' or 'explanation'; in the context of ML, it is used to mean 'labeling' or 'additional information for data'.

 skew

-English meaning: "slant" or "distortion".
-A state where something is not straight but diagonal.
+English meaning: 'tilt' or 'distortion'.
+A state where something is not straight but slanted.
 ML meaning: The distribution of data is biased.
-It's especially used when a normal distribution is skewed.
+Especially used when a normal distribution is distorted.

 drift

-English meaning: movement, trend, bias ML meaning: A phenomenon where the model or data distribution changes over time, causing a decline in prediction accuracy.
-Especially when the distribution of training data and actual data diverge.
+English meaning: movement, trend, bias.
+ML meaning: A phenomenon where the model or data distribution changes over time, leading to a decline in prediction accuracy.
+Especially refers to when the distribution of training data and actual data diverge.

 Curation

-English meaning: "Curation" mainly refers to the act of organizing, selecting, and managing information or items.
-Machine learning (ML) meaning: "Curation" refers to the process of selecting, organizing, and managing the quality of a training dataset.
+English meaning: 'Curation' mainly refers to the act of organizing, selecting, and managing information or items.
+ML meaning: 'Curation' refers to the process of selecting, organizing, and managing the quality of a training dataset.

 Pickle

-English meaning: "Pickle" is the process of preserving food (especially vegetables and fruits) in vinegar, salt, etc. Machine learning (ML) meaning: A "pickled model" is a trained model that has been serialized with Python's pickle library and saved for later reuse.
+English meaning: 'Pickle' refers to preserving food (especially vegetables or fruits) in vinegar, salt, etc. ML meaning: A 'pickled model' is a trained model that has been serialized with Python's pickle library and saved for later reuse.

 Heuristic

-English meaning: A "heuristic" is a method of quickly obtaining a solution based on intuition or rules of thumb when solving problems or making decisions.
-Machine learning (ML) meaning: A "heuristic" is an approximate method or strategy for finding an optimal solution, which derives a solution efficiently while saving computational resources.
+English meaning: 'Heuristic' is a method for quickly finding a solution when solving problems or making decisions, based on intuition or rules of thumb.
+ML meaning: 'Heuristic' is an approximate method or strategy for finding an optimal solution, guiding to a solution efficiently while saving computational resources.

 Oscillations

-English meaning: "vibration" or "swaying".
+English meaning: 'vibration' or 'swaying'.
 A phenomenon where an object moves back and forth repeatedly around a central point.
-ML meaning: A phenomenon in a model's prediction or learning process where errors or values do not stabilize but repeatedly fluctuate up and down.
-It's often associated with a learning rate that is too high or with overfitting.
-Countermeasure: Lowering the learning rate can suppress prediction fluctuations.
+ML meaning: A phenomenon in a model's prediction or learning process where the error or value does not stabilize and repeatedly fluctuates up and down.
+Often used in relation to a learning rate that is too high or overfitting.
+Solution: Lowering the learning rate can suppress prediction fluctuations.

 Holdout data Holdout data - Machine Learning Glossary

 English meaning (Holdout): a person who refuses to cooperate or compromise; an act of resistance or refusal.
-ML meaning: Samples that are intentionally not used ("held out") during training.
-Example: Validation dataset and test dataset (data intentionally excluded from training).
+ML meaning: Samples that are intentionally not used during training ('held out').
+Example: validation dataset and test dataset (data intentionally excluded from training).

 model-interpretability-Explainability-AI

-• Attention Mechanisms Visualization: Improves interpretability, especially in Natural Language Processing (NLP) and image recognition, by showing which parts of the input the model is focusing on.
-Identifying the basis for decisions by visualizing the weighting of words or image regions in machine translation or image captioning.
+• Attention Mechanisms: Improves interpretability, especially in NLP and image recognition, by showing which parts of the input the model is focusing on.
+Example: Visualizing weights on words or image regions in machine translation or image captioning to identify the basis for a decision.

-• SHAP (Shapley Additive Explanations): Quantifies the impact of each feature on a prediction based on game theory, providing an explanation for the prediction.
-Quantifying the contribution of each feature to an individual prediction (Shapley values) and explaining black-box models.
+• SHAP (SHapley Additive exPlanations): Quantifies the impact of each feature on a prediction based on game theory, providing an explanation for the prediction.
+Example: Quantifying the contribution (Shapley value) of each feature to an individual prediction and explaining black-box models.

-• Decision Tree: The branching conditions are explicit, and the prediction process can be traced in a tree structure, making it easy to understand the decision-making process.
-Classification/regression based on an explicit tree structure with branching rules, and visualization of the decision-making process.
+• Decision Tree: Because the branching conditions are explicit and the prediction process can be traced through the tree structure, the decision-making process is easy to understand.
+Example: Classification/regression based on an explicit tree structure of branching rules, and visualization of the decision-making process.

 • Logistic Regression: In binary classification, the impact of feature weights on class prediction is interpretable.
-Evaluating the influence of each feature on class prediction using odds ratios in binary classification problems.
+Example: Evaluating the impact of each feature on class prediction using odds ratios in binary classification problems.

-• k-Nearest Neighbors (k-NN): Since predictions for new data are based on the nearest training data, it can show specific examples that contributed to the prediction.
-Classification/regression based on neighboring data points, and presenting similar instances as the basis for prediction.
+• k-Nearest Neighbors (k-NN): Since it bases predictions for new data on the nearest training data, it can show specific examples that contributed to the prediction.
+Example: Classification/regression based on neighboring data points, and presentation of similar instances as the basis for prediction.

-• Generalized Additive Model (GAM): Allows for independent evaluation of the impact of each feature on the prediction, making interpretation easy even for complex relationships.
-Interpreting the non-linear effects of each feature using smoothing functions, etc., and predictive modeling assuming additivity.
+• Generalized Additive Models (GAM): Allows for independent evaluation of the effect of each feature on the prediction, making interpretation easy even for complex relationships.
+Example: Interpreting the non-linear effects of each feature using smoothing functions, etc., and predictive modeling assuming additivity.

-• Random Forest: A model that combines multiple decision trees, it helps understand predictions by evaluating feature importance.
-High-precision ensemble prediction and identification of prediction factors by feature importance (e.g., mean impurity decrease).
+• Random Forest: A model that combines multiple decision trees, which helps in understanding predictions by evaluating feature importance.
+Example: High-accuracy ensemble prediction and identification of predictive factors through feature importance (e.g., mean impurity decrease).

-• Grad-CAM (Gradient-weighted Class Activation Mapping): Visualizes the image regions a CNN focuses on when predicting a specific class with a heatmap, showing the basis for the image recognition model's decision.
-Visualizing the basis for a decision in CNN image classification by using gradient information to create a heatmap of the relevant region.
+• Grad-CAM (Gradient-weighted Class Activation Mapping): Visualizes the regions of an image that a CNN is focusing on when predicting a specific class, showing the basis for the image recognition model's decision.
+Example: Visualizing the basis for a decision in CNN-based image classification by creating a heatmap of relevant regions using gradient information.

-• LIME (Local Interpretable Model-agnostic Explanations): Explains the decisions of a black-box model by approximating the predictions of a complex model with a locally interpretable model.
-Interpretation of individual predictions of a black-box model using a local surrogate model (e.g., a linear model).
+• LIME (Local Interpretable Model-agnostic Explanations): Explains the decisions of black-box models by approximating the predictions of a complex model with a locally interpretable model.
+Example: Interpreting individual predictions of a black-box model using a local surrogate model (e.g., a linear model).

-• Feature Visualization: Generates input patterns that activate each layer or neuron of a neural network, allowing for a visual understanding of the network's internal representations.
-Visual understanding of learned features by generating input patterns that maximally activate specific neurons or layers inside a neural network.
+• Feature Visualization: Generates input patterns that activate specific layers or neurons in a neural network, allowing for a visual understanding of the network's internal representations.
+Example: Visually understanding learned features by generating input patterns that maximally activate specific neurons or layers within a neural network.

 • Saliency Maps: Visualizes the influence of each pixel in an input image on the classification result, identifying important visual features.
-Pixel-level importance visualization using the gradient of the output with respect to the input in image classification.
+Example: Visualizing pixel-level importance in image classification using the gradient of the output with respect to the input.

 • Grad-CAM for X-ray Images: In anomaly detection for X-ray images, it visualizes the anatomical regions the model is focusing on, allowing doctors to confirm the basis for the diagnosis.
-Assisting doctors' decisions in medical imaging AI by using Grad-CAM to visualize the specific anatomical regions that form the basis of a diagnosis.
+Example: Supporting doctors' decisions in medical AI by visualizing specific anatomical regions as the basis for diagnosis using Grad-CAM.

 • Uncertainty Estimation: Supports reliable decision-making by quantifying and visualizing the uncertainty of predictions, thereby evaluating the model's confidence.
-Evaluating model prediction confidence using methods like Bayesian estimation, ensembles, or Monte Carlo dropout, and supporting decision-making by identifying high-risk predictions.
+Example: Assessing model prediction reliability and identifying high-risk predictions through methods like Bayesian estimation, ensemble methods, or Monte Carlo dropout to aid decision-making.

 • Counterfactual Explanations: Provides practical insights by showing "how the input should be changed to alter this prediction result."
-Exploring minimal input perturbations to change a prediction result using optimization algorithms, and suggesting concrete actions.
+Example: Exploring minimal input perturbations to change a prediction outcome using optimization algorithms and suggesting specific actions.

 Related: Overview of BigQuery Explainable AI

-Explainable AI (also known as XAI) helps you understand the results that your predictive ML models generate for classification and regression tasks by defining how each feature in a row of data contributed to the predicted result. 👀 Check the list table
+Explainable AI (also known as XAI) makes it easier to understand the results that predictive ML models generate for classification and regression tasks by defining how each feature in a row of data contributed to the predicted result. 👀 Check the list/table.

 Supervised Learning

-• support-vector machine, SVM A machine learning algorithm used for data classification and regression.
-It achieves high versatility by determining a boundary line (hyperplane) that separates two classes with the maximum margin.
+• support-vector machine (SVM) Note: A machine learning algorithm used for data classification and regression.
+In particular, it is a method that achieves high generalization by determining the boundary line (hyperplane) that separates two classes with the maximum margin.

-• Naive Bayes A probabilistic method primarily used for categorical classification.
+• Naive Bayes Note: A probabilistic method mainly used for categorical classification.

-• Logistic Regression Although it has "regression" in its name, its purpose is probabilistic class classification.
+• Logistic Regression Note: Although it has 'regression' in its name, its purpose is probabilistic class classification.

-• Feedforward Neural Network A neural network that sequentially propagates information from the input layer to the output layer.
-It performs calculations at each layer to ultimately generate an output.
-Mainly used for classification and regression problems.
-For example, it is used for tasks such as customer purchase prediction and stock price prediction models.
+• Feedforward Neural Network Note: A neural network that sequentially propagates information from the input layer to the output layer.
+It performs calculations layer by layer to ultimately generate an output.
+Note: Mainly used for classification and regression problems.
+For example, it is utilized in tasks such as customer purchase prediction and stock price prediction models.

-• CNN (Convolutional Neural Network) Frequently used for classification tasks, including image recognition.
+• CNN (Convolutional Neural Network) Note: Widely used for classification tasks, including image recognition.

-• Ensemble A method that improves prediction accuracy by combining multiple classifiers (e.g., bagging, boosting, stacking).
+• Ensemble learning Note: A method that improves prediction accuracy by combining multiple classifiers (e.g., bagging, boosting, stacking).

-• XGBoost (Extreme Gradient Boosting) A gradient boosting method, often used for classification problems.
+• XGBoost (Extreme Gradient Boosting) Note: A gradient boosting method, often used for classification problems.

-• ROC-AUC An evaluation metric for classification models (Area Under the ROC Curve).
+• ROC-AUC Note: An evaluation metric for classification models (Area Under the ROC Curve).

-• attention based models Frequently used in text and image classification tasks.
+• attention based models Note: Many use cases, especially in text and image classification tasks.

 Unsupervised Learning

-• PCA (Principal Component Analysis) A method for reducing the dimensionality of multidimensional data while preserving its characteristics.
-It helps in data visualization and processing efficiency by finding a new basis that maximizes the data's variance and extracting the most important features.
+• PCA (Principal Component Analysis) Note: A method for reducing the dimensionality of multi-dimensional data while retaining its features.
+It finds a new basis that maximizes the variance of the data and extracts the most important features, which is useful for data visualization and improving processing efficiency.

-• N-gram A method that treats a sequence of N words or characters as a single unit.
-It is often used in natural language processing to analyze the context of text and is utilized in tasks like text generation and sentiment analysis.
+• N-gram Note: A method that treats a contiguous sequence of N words or characters as a single unit.
+In natural language processing, it is often used to analyze the context of text and is utilized in tasks such as text generation and sentiment analysis.

-• Log Scaling Normalization A method that adjusts the scale by applying a logarithmic transformation, especially to data with a right-skewed distribution.
-It helps to streamline model training by treating a wide range of values more uniformly.
+• Log Scaling Normalization Note: A method that applies a logarithmic transformation to adjust the scale of data, especially for data with a right-skewed distribution.
+It helps to streamline model learning by treating a wide range of numbers more evenly.

-• Feature Crosses A method that creates new features by multiplying multiple features together.
-It can improve prediction accuracy by incorporating non-linear relationships into the model.
+• Feature Crosses Note: A method that generates new features by multiplying multiple features together.
+By incorporating non-linear relationships into the model, it can improve prediction accuracy.

 Reinforcement Learning